zealscott/ClassProject/DBImplementation/PJ12-OCC/README.md

-This project aims to complement a simple Timestamp ordering concurrency control.
+This project aims to complement a simple Optimistic Concurrency Control.

 compile the file: